 The miLES Do Tank is an action-oriented design thinking course, tied to a challenge to translate learnings into local impact.
 The Do Tank cultivates a group of people with varied skillsets to work together on a real-world issue, from collaborative ideation to collaborative creation.

-This 14-weeks program for young professionals and graduate students is facilitated by experts from Foossa, IDEO, Makeshift, NYU Design for America, miLES and more.
-With their support, Do Tank participants are guided through a design process which goes through the phases of research and discovery, ideation and prototyping.
-In addition to course materials, weekly meetings, and mentorship, the cohort of Do Tank Participants will be given a shared stipend of $1K plus access to a NYC storefront for a week, which can be leveraged to produce a pop-up experience that shares their prototype and engages the public for feedback.
+This 6 weeks program for young professionals and graduate students is facilitated by design and innovation experts from Foossa, IDEO, Hack Manhattan, NYU, miLES, Parsons School of Design, and more.
+With their support, Do Tank participants are guided through a design process which goes through the phases of research and discovery, ideation and prototyping, and future forecasting.